 SJH' Values Standard Seven, "Community Benefit," states that "we (SJH) commit resources to improving the quality of life in the communities we serve, with special emphasis on the needs of the poor and underserved."
 75 cents of each dollar the

-SJH Community Partnership Fund receives from each local facility is returned directly to the facility it came from to support local community benefit initiatives and programs.
+SJH Community Partnership Fund receives from each local hospital (ministry) is returned directly to the hospital (ministry) it came from to support local community benefit initiatives and programs.

 Local Hospital Community Benefit

 Community Benefit initiatives and programs across St. Joseph Health address local community health needs as identified by each local hospital's needs and assets assessments.

 Each of our hospitals has a Community Benefit Committee of the Board of Trustees composed of a majority of community members, including Board members and members of the hospital's Executive Management Team.
 Each local CB Committee provides oversight for the development and implementation our hospital's three year Community Benefit Plan.

 To learn more about our local hospital's community benefit initiatives and programs please visit their website by clicking on the link below:

 - Covenant Health- (West Texas/ Eastern New Mexico)

 - Mission Hospital - Mission Viejo and Laguna Beach, California

 - St. Joseph Hospital, Orange - Orange, California